qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - [False sharing](https://en.wikipedia.org/wiki/False_sharing) of the same cache line costs performance.
 - Try to cancel some async operation, but the callback still runs.

+[^volatile_memory_order]: In Java, `volatile` accesses have sequentially-consistent ordering (JVM will use memory barrier instruction if needed).
+In C#, writes to `volatile` have release ordering, reads to `volatile` have acquire ordering (CLR will use memory barrier instruction if needed).
+Note that "release" and "acquire" in memory order is different to locking (but related to locking).

 ### Common in many languages

 - Forget to check for null/None/nil.